AlokQATest/AutomateTicketBooking/README.md

 Feature: Book Ticket

-  I want to book a ticket in SpiceJet
+  I want to book a ticket in BlazeDemo

-  Scenario: Book Ticket from Delhi to Kolkata
+  Scenario: Book Ticket from Philadelphia to Rome

-    Given I Open URL "https://www.spicejet.com/" and launch driver
+    Given I Open URL "https://blazedemo.com/index.php" and launch driver

-    When I search ticket from "Delhi" to "Kolkata" Depart on "28-June-2025" return on "29-June-2025"
+    When I search ticket from "Philadelphia" to "Rome" Depart

+    Choose the flight with lowest price

+    Filling the booking form and submitting it

+    Validating the final message

     Then I close driver